Food security in Malawi: 2015 food crisis

-Malawi attempted to mitigate the consequences of this food crisis through purchasing drought insurance.
+Malawi attempted to mitigate the consequences of food crisis through purchasing drought insurance.
 In 2015, Malawi purchased drought insurance for the 2015/2016 farming season from the African Risk Capacity (ACR) insurance company.
 The insurance cost US$5 million.
 However, the delayed assistance did not reach Malawians until 2017 thus failed to mitigate the economic loss of the crisis.
 Action Aid estimates that the 2015 drought cost the country US$395 million.

-CURRENT FOOD CRISIS IN MALAWIs=
+Current status

 Although Malawi implemented the Farm Input Subsidy Programme in 2005, the success of the program was still dependent on rainfall.
 Further, the technologies used such as synthetic fertilizer and hybrid seeds have led to soil erosion and a debt cycle for farmers.
 Many other programs have been put in place to help farmers' finances and debt such as Agricultural Extension Services, public works programs, and unconditional cash transfers.
 The National Adaption Plan also hopes to put in place measures to increase agricultural resilience.
 This goes hand in hand with Malawi's diversification plan that lists its main drivers as poverty, low land availability, and strong reliance on natural resources.
 This plan seeks to address food security, resource management, clean energy, technology, and funding to improve development, and climate change and promote increased stability and security for its population.

 2018 saw the price of maize spike multiple times, from 100 Malawi Kwacha (US$0.14) per kilogram to 140 Kwacha ($0.19) per kilogram 2018.
 At the same time, maize production in Malawi decreased 20% in 2018.
 By September 2018, the price of maize was set by the Malawi government at 170 Kwacha ($0.23) per kilogram.
 On March 14, 2019, the Chief Paramount of Malawi's Karonga District expressed his concern that Karonga would face a maize shortage due to a drought.
 In March 2019, Malawi was struck by Cyclone Idai.
 After the devastating floods created by the cyclone, Malawi's Agriculture Minister announced that the country may have lost 20% of the maize it would produce this season.